-- a.
-Connections & Limits: Connections to existing and future properties, along with property boundaries. - b.
+- b.
 Site Features: Location of any proposed buildings, driveways, parking areas, required parking spaces, roads and other hard surface elements; location of signage; and, location of overhead and underground utilities. - 6.
 Certification: Notes indicating compliance with the ordinance. - B. Minimum Required Area: A minimum five-foot wide area, measured perpendicular from the building, shall be provided for landscaping along any side of the building facing a public right-of-way way or park.
 This does not apply to portions of buildings featuring a zero-foot setback from the public sidewalk as listed in Section 2.
 Buildings with frontage along a street or park may, at the discretion of the Planning Director, be exempt from this requirement in order to provide entrance walkways and/or plazas. - C. Minimum Required Landscaping: The minimum required landscaping shall consist of one of the following every 40 linear feet along the property boundary where a buffer is not required: - 1.
 Two small maturing trees; - 2.
-10 shrubs; or - Any equivalent combination thereof, subject to Planning Director or Arborist approval. - D. Location of Plantings: In locating the minimum required landscaping care shall be taken to ensure that adequate space is provided for the width of tree spread, height and root system requirements.

-E. Preferred Species: Native plants and wildlife supporting species are generally preferred in all landscape settings; however, at the discretion of the Arborist, alternative species may be planted.
+10 shrubs: or - 3.
+Any equivalent combination thereof, subject to Planning Director or Arborist approval. - D. Location of Plantings: In locating the minimum required landscaping care shall be taken to ensure that adequate space is provided for the width of tree spread, height and root system requirements. - E. Preferred Species: Native plants and wildlife supporting species are generally preferred in all landscape settings; however, at the discretion of the Arborist, alternative species may be planted.
 See the Tree Specification List and Shrub Specification List for approved species.